-Responsibilities
+8. Responsibilities

+8.1.
 General Responsibilities of Guild staff

-In the course of their duties it is likely that staff will process individual personal data.
-When processing personal data, Guild staff must ensure that they abide by the DPA and GDPR and DPA and process data in accordance with the Data Principles.
+In the course of their duties it is likely that staff will process individual Personal Data.
+When processing Personal Data, Guild staff must ensure that they abide by the DPA and UK GDPR and process data in accordance with the Data Principles.
+Staff should be familiar with the data they handle in relation to their role and should work with their line manager to ensure full understanding.
 If in any doubt staff should refer to this policy, any other guidance provided or the Data Protection Coordinator.

-Prior to handling any data, staff are required to have completed Data Protection and Information Security training.
-In addition to this staff must maintain a current knowledge of data processing best practice through refresher courses when applicable.
-When handling personal data staff are required to follow guidance set out by the Guild.
+Training - Prior to handling any data, staff are required to have completed Data Protection and Information Security training.
+In addition to this staff must maintain a current knowledge of data handling best practice through refresher courses when applicable and with the guidance of their line manager.
+When handling Personal Data staff are required to follow guidance set out by the Guild.